About us

 Plan for the Future

 In 2023, SWIF was awarded significant funding from the Bi-Partisan Infrastructure Law.
 The funding will allow SWIF to offer more classes and to expand its services to include training high school juniors and seniors in the trades.
-The plan is for high school students to receive stackable certifications in the trades together with their diplomas.
-Many students will be prepared for good-paying local jobs when they graduate.

 industrial workforce program